Hi everyone, I hope you’re all well!

 With the start of my degree imminent, and my tolerance for alcohol lessening over the years, meaning my hangovers are like a full blown flu with an accompaniment of raging anxiety for the following 3 days, I realised I just couldn’t do it to myself any longer.
 I was giving up alcohol.

-Reader, I am sure that at some point in the future; special birthdays, my wedding day, future Christmas’s, that I may drink alcohol again.
-May being the operative word.
-It’s not guaranteed, because I may decide I never want to drink again.
-What I do know is that I don’t want to drink whilst I study for my degree, and by that point, there’s a strong chance that I might have decided I never want alcohol again.
-And what I absolutely know for sure, is that never again do I want to drink the way I used to.
-Drinking to get obliterated, to get so blind drunk that I can’t look after myself.
+Reader, I am sure that at some point in the future; special birthdays, my wedding day, future Christmas’s, that I will drink alcohol again.
+What absolutely know for sure, though, is that never again do I want to drink the way I used to.
+Drinking to get obliterated, to get so blind drunk that I can’t look after myself

 In March 2018, I broke my wrist because I was so drunk.
 I literally clean broke my wrist, one of the most painful things I’ve ever done in my life, and something that will always affect me, because even 2 and a half years on I have a weakness in my wrist, and pain that flares up.
 It’s strange how that wasn’t even a ‘something needs to change’ moment in my life; being so drunk that I face planted and landed on my own wrist and shattered the bone.
 It’s crazy that I was so drunk I didn’t even go to hospital; I went and got a kebab.
 I then went home, and woke up screaming in agony.
 And I still didn’t go to hospital; it was Mothers Day and I took my mum for Afternoon Tea.
 It was only halfway through a scone when I was nearly passing out with the pain that I realised it was more than just a drunken tumble, and I’d done some real damage.
 It’s insane to me now that ending up in a plaster cast didn’t deter me and I carried on drinking more and more.
 Yes, it’s a drunken anecdote and quite funny, but also…is it?
 Is getting so drunk that I caused myself real harm that funny?
 And I’m pretty sure it could have been even worse.
 When I was in Kavos age 18, I remember face planting a marble floor so hard when I was black out drunk one night that I had a bump the size of a large apple on my head with blood trickling down my face and into my eyes.
 Rather than go to the local medical centre, I went and bought pizza on the strip instead.